indimail/indimail-mta/courier-imap-4.11.0/maildir/README.sharedfolders.txt

    "name" SHOULD be the account's login name (which in some rare configurations may not actually match the IMAP login used by the client;
-   this is the name that's logged to syslog when the account succesfully logs in, which is usually the same as the IMAP login id).
+   this is the name that's logged to syslog when the account successfully logs in, which is usually the same as the IMAP login id).
 In most situations all accounts will have the same system userid and groupid.
 The server doesn't actually do anything with these fields at this time, but may do so in the future.

    The virtual account's home directory is taken verbatim from the authentication database.
 The maildir path field is optional.
 If missing,